Shohan494/git-begining-like-a-pro/README.md

     - by using - git push -u origin develop
     - so now we have 2 local and 2 remote branches and so far they are synced with github remote branches

+5. After we do the push from any other branches rather than master branch, for syncing them again from the github repository, we do pull request
+    - from github ui create pull request
+    - successfully merge the develop branch with the master branch
+    - notice that the remote origin master branch is updated, but our local master remained in the old phase when we created 'develop'
+    - for syncing remote master and local master, we have to - git checkout master - git pull origin master
+    - so local master got synced again with origin master, all seems fine

 * main source will be sent/uploaded/synced with github finally